 Let’s have a chat!

 I hope I’ve shown you that there are some very good reasons to make regular changes to your website!
 If you’ve had a WordPress website for 5+ years and have never updated any of the software, you could be using a plugin that’s no longer supported or has become incompatible with another plugin.
 This is why I’ve started offering Care Plans.
 If you rented office space for $20/month you wouldn’t expect free cleaning.
-But even on a DIY plan you can schedule a FREE consultation where I can show you how to make any kind of website updates you might need.
+But even on a DIY plan you get 1 annual online strategy consultation included free, where I can show you how to make any kind of website updates you might need.

 We can add a simple feature or make a change based on the feedback you’ve received.
 If people are visiting your website and liking it, that’s awesome, but can it be even better?
 Even making just one small tweak can make a big difference!